marcbezem/INF223/README.md

 12

-\- general construction of pullbacks by products and equalizers
+   1. general construction of pullbacks by products and equalizers
-\- fibred products
+   1.fibred products
-\- equalizers are mono
+   1. equalizers are mono
-\- monics are reflected by pullbacks, coding of monics by pullbacks
+   1. monics are reflected by pullbacks, coding of monics by pullbacks
-\- composition of pullbacks is a pullback and decomposition of pullbacks
+   1. composition of pullbacks is a pullback and decomposition of pullbacks